mkhan45/interactive_vsa/README.md

 - [X] Remove empty
 - [ ] Dedup
     - hard to efficiently reduce a join to a single node
+- [ ] Place nodes in a reasonable starting position
+    - some sort of bfs keeping track of position and depth?
+- [ ] Label index of join edges
+    - idk how
+- [ ] Draw the lines more nicely

 1. General algorithm
 - start with a single node of unlearned with the goal